hyurl/bsp/README.md

 socket.write(bsp.encode("Hi, Mr. World!"));
 ```

-**NOTE:** an empty array of `temp` argument mus be provided and cannot be
+**NOTE:** an empty array of `temp` argument must be provided in order to receive
-mutated by any other means except for the decode function.
+and decode truncated data, and cannot be mutated by any other means.
+If this
+argument is not provided, the decode function will only parse and return the
+first chunk of the data decoded.